Institut Le Rosey: Gstaad campus

 The school's winter campus, at the ski resort of Gstaad in the Bernese Oberland, is composed of several traditional chalets within the town.
 The girls' campus, at Schönried, is situated a 10-minute train ride away from Gstaad and is composed of five chalets used solely for boarding and dining.
 The students utilise local facilities, including: swimming pool, fitness centre, tennis courts, ice hockey rink, a bowling alley, curling, 250 km of alpine ski slopes and 120 km of cross-country ski tracks, 65 km of snowshoeing trails, climbing walls, and via ferratas.

 Tuition fees

-As of 2011/12, the annual boarding and academic fees are CHF 125,000 (approximately US$133,000), without extra fees such as those for sports, etc. The Rosey Foundation, which oversees the financing of Le Rosey's Carnal Hall, makes scholarships possible to "particularly deserving" students, and the four-member Rosey Scholarship Committee allots them to the approved students.
+As of 2024/2025, the annual boarding and academic fees are CHF 155,000 (approximately US$189,000), without extra fees such as those for sports, Honor Trips, uniforms, etc. The Rosey Foundation, which oversees the financing of Le Rosey's Carnal Hall, makes scholarships possible to "particularly deserving" students, and the four-member Rosey Scholarship Committee allots them to the approved students.
 Institut Le Rosey does not directly offer scholarships to any person; scholarships are only made available through the Rosey Foundation.